santagoy/san-tagoy-xyz/content/posts/dark-matter-drifter-combat.md

 ## Attacks and Damage

 Outside of combat, resolution is done with 1d20.
 During combat, use 2d6.
 Roll 2d6 + relevant Skills.
-If the target is 8 or higher, the attack hits.
+If the result is 8 or higher, the attack hits.
 The lower die result determines hit location while the higher is the damage dealt.

 | Lower Attack Die | Location |
 | :--------------: | :------: |